Pai district: Administration

 The district is divided into seven sub-districts (tambons), which are further subdivided into 66 villages (mubans).
 Pai itself has township (thesaban tambon) status and covers parts of tambon Wiang Tai.
 There are a further seven tambon administrative organizations (TAO).

 Sights

 Pai, at present it is well known as an important tourist destination of Mae Hong Son.
-It is therefore very popular with both Thai and foreign tourists especially young people and also being used as a location for filming movies such as Ruk Jung in 2006, Pai in Love and Kat Rattakarn's Ya Kuet Nak-MV in 2009, Timeline in 2014 etc.
+It is therefore very popular with both Thai and foreign tourists especially young people and also being used as a location for filming movies such as Ruk Jung in 2006, Pai in Love and Kat Rattakarn's Ya Kuet Nak-MV in 2009, Timeline in 2014.